evilsocket/arc/README.md

 - Simple text areas.
 - Custom file attachments (**files are encrypted client side** before being uploaded as binary records).
 - A markdown editor area with preview and full screen mode.
+- A HTML editor with preview and full screen mode.
 - A password field with **password strength estimation** and a **random password generator**.
+- Custom lists.
+- Bitcoin wallet address with auto updating balance.

 Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arcd` safely.

-#### TL;DR
+## Where to Run Arc

+Ideally `arcd` should run on a dedicated portable hardware like a Raspberry Pi Zero (it is possible to simply access it via Bluetooth and a modern browser once configured [btnap](https://github.com/bablokb/pi-btnap), but since precompiled versions are available for [several operating systems and architectures](https://github.com/evilsocket/arc/releases) (including ARM, ARM64 and MIPS) it can run on pretty much everything with a CPU, from your smartphone, your router, your Mac or your Windows computer.
+As a rule of thumb, the more [isolated](https://en.wikipedia.org/wiki/Compartmentalization_(information_security)) the hardware is, the better.

-The idea is to use *the Arc* as a single manager for your passwords, encrypted notes, files and `-all the secret things here-` while hosting `arcd` yourself on some spare hardware like a Raspberry Pi (a very portable setup with a `Zero W` model, or an USB Armory) or a real dedicated server and accessing `arc` from every device with a modern browser.
+The idea is to use Arc as a single storage and manager for your passwords, encrypted notes, files and `-all the secret things here-`.

 <p align="center">
     <img src="https://i.imgur.com/h5cpCeN.png" alt="Encrypt all the things!"/>